 You can combine any flavor combinations this way or even create layers made of cake, wafers, grated coconut, cookie crumbs, cereals, jams, or thin sheets of bittersweet chocolate.

 Sometimes the Victorians froze layers of two different ice creams in separate containers.
-Vanilla and Strawberry or Vanilla and Chocolate were traditional choices in their homemade frozen treats recipes.
+Vanilla and Strawberry or Vanilla and Chocolate were traditional choices in their homemade ice cream treats recipes.